-If you would like to raise any specific issues with the Committee, please contact Hayley Woffendin: hbw21@cam.ac.uk or Justin Holt: jih77@cam.ac.uk.
+If you would like to raise any specific issues with the Committee, please contact Michael Lane: ml2199@cam.ac.uk.

-Department of Oncology Overview
+Overview of the Department of Oncology

 The mission of the Department of Oncology is to reduce the morbidity and mortality of patients with cancer by improving diagnosis and treatments though research and education.
 The department is at the forefront of oncology research and education, with a strong focus on translating basic scientific findings into clinical applications for treatment, diagnosis and prevention of cancer.
 Our major funders include Cancer Research UK, the NIHR, Wellcome Trust and Medical Research Council.
 We have members from both the University of Cambridge and the NHS, who are engaged in a broad range of research initiatives and responsible for direct patient care.